The Mutt-i-grees Curriculum is unique, bridging social emotional learning (SEL) and humane education.

 Pets make us happy, and pets in the classroom mean a happier learning community.
-Research shows that human-animal interactions create calmer, better-focused, more social students.
+Research shows that human-animal interactions create better-focused, more social students.
 In fact, the presence of a pet — even in the form of a video, book, photo, or toy — leads to laughter, conversation, and excitement.
 Pets bring us together, and Mutt-i-grees — or shelter pets — contribute something unique to the equation.
-As living, loving lessons in resilience and hope, they are models of transformation.
+As living, loving examples of resilience and hope, they are models of transformation.
 Across the country, students, educators, and parents alike are falling in love with Mutt-i-grees!

 Mutt-i-grees educators see the difference